19 Healthy Fats: Everything you need to know about fats

 - Omega-6: If the double-bond starts with the 6th atom.

 All types of fat are high in energy.
-A gram of fat provides 9 kcal of energy compared with 4 kcal for carbohydrate and protein.
+A gram of fat provides 9 kcal of energy compared with 4 kcal for carbohydrates and protein.

 Saturated fats have often been grouped with trans fats in researches.
 Many of the bad effects associated with saturated fats are actually only linked to trans fats.
 Saturated fats in dairy products are healthy.
 Good news, right?